mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ### Custom filtering logic

 The logic used for quick filter can be switched to filter rows that contain _at least_ one of the values specified instead of testing if it contains all of them.
-To do so, set `quickFilterLogicOperator` to `GridLogicOperator.Or` as follow:
+To do so, set `quickFilterLogicOperator` to `GridLogicOperator.Or` as follows:

 ```js
 initialState={{